Glenn Hegar

 How long are the guidelines and criteria effective?

-They are effective for two years from the date they are adopted.
-After they expire, the taxing unit will have to readopt them or adopt new guidelines and criteria if the taxing unit wishes to continue to grant abatements.
+Guidelines are effective for two years from the date adopted.
+After they expire, the taxing unit must readopt them or create new guidelines and criteria if the taxing unit plans to continue to grant abatements.
+Local taxing units are encouraged to renew the guidelines and criteria before they lapse or expire; otherwise, they must start over to create the reinvestment zone.

 SEC.
 312.002